dmazin/dmazin.github.io/_posts/2023-06-27-file-writes.md

 There is a lot more to this subject – the difference between file IO and disk IO is even more profoundly different than I let on.
 For example, if you write 1 byte to a file, how much will get written to disk?
 Would you be surprised if I told you that that 1 byte write causes 65 THOUSAND bytes to get written to disk?
 If that's interesting to you, I urge you to subscribe to this blog.
 More stuff like this is coming.

 Thanks for reading.

-## PS: I'm looking for a Linux job

-I've had a happy career as a cloud-based SRE.
-Most recently, I ran the infrastructure team at Rollbar.
-But, now, I want to work more directly with Linux.
-I'm London-based and am interviewing for Linux engineering and/or HPC jobs.
-If you have any leads, reach out!
-I'm happy to share my CV.
-Thanks!